Biology of bilbies

 At six months the female bilby can breed and usually has one or two young at a time.
 Although it is rare, she can have triplets.
 In a good season in the wild, bilbies can have up to four litters.

-They can live for 6 to 7 years in the wild and 11 years in captivity.
+They may live for about 6 to 7 years in the wild and up to 11 years in captivity.